risk-first/website/docs/risks/Complexity-Risk/Kolmogorov-Complexity.md

 ![Using Libraries and Languages to reduce Complexity Risk](/img/generated/risks/complexity/libraries.svg)

 So as the above diagram shows, we can also reduce [Complexity Risk](/tags/Complexity-Risk) via [languages and libraries](/tags/Dependency-Adoption).
 This doesn't come without a cost, though.
-We are trading-off our own [Codebase Risk](/tags/Codebase-Risk) but increasing [Dependency Risk](/tags/Dependency-Risk) and [Lock-In Risk](/tags/Lock-In-Risk) instead.
+We are trading-off our own code's [Complexity Risk](/tags/Complexity-Risk) but adding [Dependency Risks](/tags/Dependency-Risks) instead.